 Installing a hardwood floor gives your home an elegant and classy feel.
-Hardwood flooring can enhance your home or a specific room in a way that most other flooring cannot.
-However, hardwood floors requires more maintenance than most other flooring options.
+Hardwood flooring can enhance your home or a specific room in a way that most another flooring cannot.
+However, hardwood floors require more maintenance than most other flooring options.
 If not taken care of properly, hardwood floors will start showing their true age.
 Below are some tips to retain the look only a hardwood floor can give.

 Keep Your Floor As Clean As Possible